Pediatric dentists are just like early childhood teachers. It's way more than just a job title.

 What is the average pediatric dentist salary?

 Pediatric dentists get paid a nice premium compared to general dentists.
 According to ZipRecruiter, the average dentist makes $190,000 per year.
 The same source shows that the average pediatric dentist makes $277,000.
-That’s over a 50% gain on an already nice estimate salary for having a dental specialty.
+That’s almost a 50% gain on an already nice estimate salary for having a dental specialty.

 Related: How to Protect Your Pediatric Dentist Salary with Disability Insurance